brandur/sorg/content/drafts/webhooks.md

 !fig src="/assets/webhooks/github-status-check.png" caption="Travis putting status checks on a pull request that are contingent on a successful build."

-GitHub has a [status API][githubstatus] that allows a service to assign a status to a given commit SHA.
-To know when a new pull request comes in, we could poll the list endpoint ever few seconds and create statuses on any that we don't recognize, but there's a much better way.
-We can listen on for GitHub's `pull_request` webhook, and it'll tell us when anything new comes in.
+GitHub has a [status API][githubstatus] that can assign or update statuses associated with a given commit SHA.
+With just a REST API, we'd have to poll the list endpoint ever few seconds to know when new pull requests come in.
+Luckily though, there's much better way: we can listen on for GitHub's `pull_request` webhook, and it'll notify us when anything changes.

-So our CI service will listen for the `pull_request` webhook, creates a new status via the REST API when it sees one, and then updates that status when the build succeeds or fails.
-It's able to add status checks quickly, and with no inefficient polling involved.
+Our CI service listens for `pull_request` webhooks, creates a new status via the REST API when it sees one, and then updates that status when its corresponding build succeeds or fails.
+It's able to add status checks in a timely manner (ideally users see a `pending` status the moment they open a new pull), and with no inefficient polling involved.

 !fig src="/assets/webhooks/ci.svg" caption="A basic webhooks flow to build a simple CI system for GitHub."